Mauro Prosperi: Survival in the desert

 Departing from the Shrine, Prosperi continued walking for days, travelling only when temperatures were cool, early in the morning and later in the evening.
 He attempted to shield himself from the sun throughout the daytime by finding shade against cliffs, caves or beneath trees.
 In the evenings, he dug pits and submerged his body with sand to insulate himself.
 Continually moving towards the direction of mountains he noted in the distance, Prosperi maintained his survival by squeezing liquid from plant roots and hunting for beetles, snakes and lizards as food.

 By the eighth day of his disappearance, he came across an oasis containing a puddle of water.
-Due to severe levels of swelling within his throat and mouth caused by dehydration, Prosperi was unable to swallow water, vomiting his initial mouth-fulls.
+Due to severe levels of swelling within his throat and mouth caused by dehydration, Prosperi was unable to swallow water, vomiting his initial mouthfuls.
 He lay alongside the puddle for hours, periodically sipping the water for the remainder of that day.
 By the following morning, Prosperi had filled his water container and continued walking.
 Later that day, he identified signs of fresh goat droppings.
 Following the trail of animal egestion led him towards human footprints.
 Prosperi then noticed a young Tuareg girl tending to the trip of goats.
 By running towards her and begging for help he scared her.
 The girl ran away screaming and disappeared over a dune.
 In an interview, Prosperi said: "She looked at me aghast, screaming in terror.
 I beseeched her to stop, but she disappeared over a dune.
 I must be a hideous sight, I thought.
 I took out my signal mirror and turned it toward my face.
 I was appalled.
 I was a skeleton.
 My eyes had sunk so far back into my skull, I couldn't see them."